Background and current situation:

 - oversight of the construction work and the manufacture and qualification of the EPR equipment,

-- assessment of nuclear pressure equipment conformity, particularly with regard to design, and the manufacturing, assembly, installation and commissioning operations;
+- assessment of nuclear pressure equipment conformity, particularly with regard to design and to manufacturing, assembly, installation and commissioning operations,

 - oversight of the on-site start-up tests,

-- technical examination of the design of the reactor and its equipment, and more specifically examination of the reactor commissioning application documents,
+- technical examination of the design of the reactor and its equipment, more specifically examination of the documents transmitted for the reactor commissioning application,

-- assessment of the preparedness of the entity responsible for future operation of the reactor (the FLA3 NPP).
+- assessment of the preparedness of the entity responsible for future operation of the reactor (the Flamanville 3 NPP).

-This oversight is exercised through examination of the technical documentation and performing inspections on the site, in the EDF central services and on the equipment manufacturers' premises.
+This oversight is exercised by examining the technical documentation and performing inspections on the site, in the EDF head office departments and on the equipment manufacturers' premises.

-More than two-thirds of the inspections carried out on the Flamanville 3 construction site concern technical subjects in line with the progress of the work and the ongoing activities (civil engineering, mechanical assembly, electrical systems, start-up tests).
-The other inspections concern cross-cutting themes (preparation for operation, organisation of occupational radiation protection, environmental protection etc.).
-These inspections can either be carried out with advance notice to the licensee or be unannounced.
+About two-thirds of the inspections carried out on the Flamanville EPR reactor construction site concern technical subjects in line with the progress of the work and the ongoing activities (mechanical assembly, start-up tests).
+The other inspections concern cross-cutting subjects (preparation for operation, organisation of occupational radiation protection, environmental protection etc.).
+These inspections are either carried out with advance notice to the licensee or are unannounced.

-ASN carried out 20 inspections of EDF on the construction site in 2015 (of which 3 were unannounced).
-These inspections concerned the following technical themes in particular:
+ASN carried out 20 inspections of EDF on the construction site in 2018 (of which 4 were unannounced).
+These inspections more specifically concerned the following technical subjects:

 - the organisational set-up for performing the reactor start-up tests;